panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 This time, however, if you click the "Increase" button there will be no message in the console!
 The conclusion is that `watch()` doesn't perform a deep watch by default on refs.

-While do note that DOM still updates while `countObjectRef.count`: meaning that the object in ref is still reactive in regards of the rendered output.
+DOM still updates while `countObjectRef.count`: which means the object in ref is still reactive in regards to the rendered output.

 Of course, if you ask `watch()` to watch the ref deeply, it's going to work as expected: